hoangduytranuk/blender_manual/blender_docs/manual/editors/3dview/3d_cursor.rst

 That way you can control the positioning along two axes in one view and determine depth in the second view.

-By default the depth of the geometry under the cursor is used, this can be disabled using the *Cursor Depth* toggle in the :doc:`User Preferences </preferences/interface>`.
+By default the depth of the geometry under the cursor is used, this can be disabled using the *Cursor Depth* toggle in the :doc:`Preferences </editors/preferences/interface>`.

 .. seealso::

-   The :doc:`Snap Menu </editors/3dview/object/editing/transform/control/snap>`
+   The :doc:`Snap Menu </scene_layout/object/editing/transform/control/snap>`
    which allows the cursor placement relative to scene objects.